todiadiyatmo/wp-ffpc/readme.txt

 = Features: =
 * exclude possibility of home, feeds, archieves, pages, singles
+* possibility to enable caching for logged-in users
 * use APC or memcached as backend
 * 404 caching
 * redirects caching